-Jon Voight (Ed Gentry), Burt Reynolds (Lewis Medlock), Ned Beatty (Bobby), Ronny Cox (Drew), Howard ‘Cowboy’ Coward & Billy Redden (Hillbillies)
+Jon Voight (Ed Gentry), Burt Reynolds (Lewis Medlock), Ned Beatty (Bobby), Ronny Cox (Drew), Howard ‘Cowboy’ Coward & Bill McKinney (Hillbillies), Billy Redden (Banjo Boy)

 When I first saw Deliverance in its uncut cinematic re-release, I found it a disturbing and powerful film.
 Subsequent re-viewing on video several years later somewhat lessened its impact.
 Although some of this may well be attributed to its being seen on the video screen rather than the large screen where, among other things, the crucial rape sequence has been entirely cut out (perhaps deliberately!) by the pan-and-scan squeezing of the frame.